Do I have to be Aboriginal to be a KARI Carer?

 KARI do have a number of non-Aboriginal Carers who work collaboratively with us to support Aboriginal children.
 If this sounds like you, please get in touch with the Carer Recruitment team to discuss your eligibility.

-How long does it take before our family can become foster carers?
+How long does it take before our family can become Carers?

-Due to the many checks involved in the foster carer recruitment process, the time it takes to become registered does vary.
-However, the average time generally falls anywhere between three to six months, depending on the pace set by you as the carer and the relevant checks that need to be undertaken.
+Due to many checks involved in the Carer recruitment process, the time it takes to be registered does vary.
+However, the average time is generally 6 months depending on the pace set by you as the applicant and the relevant checks that need to be undertaken.

 What checks are carried out on my household and myself?

 As part of the application process, we work with a number of agencies to carry out certain checks on you and your household.
 These include the following:

 - Working with Children Check – All household members who are over the age of 18 require a cleared Working with Children Check.